 And yet I hope thou shalt my heart and soul

 To life exalt and take.

-For all men who in thee believe now shall not be forsaken.(2)
+For all who have faith in thee only shall not be forsaken.(2)

 When this great promise fulfillment achieves,